notwillcasey/TS-github-API/README.md

 user: (string)
 ```
 RESPONSE FORMAT :
-> returns an array of objects containing data for each open repository for the provided user
+> returns an array of objects containing data for each public repository for the provided user
 ```
 [
     {